OmegaPointZero/nodechan/README.md

 + Make sure a request to delete a post/file has to come from the SAME IP that posted it, or an Admin
 + Getting page request in API hangs if page is empty (wouldn't be worried about it once site is live, but should be fixed)
 + Perform thorough testing on API routes, make sure all requests are either VALID or return 404 or error
++ Delete function only does first post, make sure if multiple posts selected, deletes them all